westbjumpin/spring/doc/site/content/changelogs/_index.markdown

 ### Misc

+- removed the 10 mutator limit, can now have arbitrarily many.
 - add `accurateLeading` numerical unit weapon tag (note, not weaponDef).
 Controls how many extra accuracy iterations are done when calculating shots.
 0: current behaviour (single iteration, fails to hit at large speed disparities and/or weird angles).
 1: one extra iteration, enough to get a perfect solution for non-ballistic shots and usually good enough for non-extreme ballistic shots too.